hobocz/dashboard-demo/README.md

 - Why chose pandas for etl, not fancy stuff
 - No type hinting
 - Searching & filering is done client-side since the total data load is so small
+- Don't click select all.
+Refresh to clear the chart
+- not responsive
+- No CSS library (bootstrap)

 Table of REST API urls